SigNoz/signoz.io/blog/2021-10-01-hacktoberfest.md

 ## Steps to participate in Hacktoberfest
 Here are the steps that you need to follow in order to participate in hacktoberfest:

-- Sign up on the official **[Hacktoberfest website](https://hacktoberfest.digitalocean.com/)** for your pull requests to count.
+- Sign up on the official **[Hacktoberfest website](https://hacktoberfest.com/)** for your pull requests to count.
 - Pull requests can be made in any participating GitHub or GitLab hosted project.
 Projects having `hacktoberfest` in its topic are participating.
-- Make four approved PRs in opted-in projects between October 1-31 in any time zone.
+- Make four approved PRs in opted-in projects between October 1 and October 31 in any time zone to complete the Hacktoberfest.

-Hurry up!
-Only the first 50,000 participants can earn a T-shirt.
+The first 40,000 participants who complete the challenge successfully can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.

 ## Why choose SigNoz for participating in Hacktoberfest??
 Well, we have tons of issues to be taken care and we will be glad to have your helping hand.
 We also have a vibrant **[slack community](https://signoz.io/slack)** where you can seek out help in order to make your PRs.
 Just join our community and tell us you're there for Hacktoberfest!